Yoann-86/Yoann-86/README.md

 ## 🏆 Certifications

-- 4-years bachelor's degree equivalent, Qualified in: Application Developer-Designer
+- Bachelor's degree equivalent: Qualified
-- TOEIC listening & reading: 820 points / B2
+- TOEIC listening & reading: 820 points (B2 level)
-- Opquast Web Quality Certification: Advanced
+- Opquast Web Quality Certification: Advanced level

 ## 💡 What I Bring to the Table

-- Ready for challenges
+- Eagerness to take on new challenges
-- Strong adaptability and quick learning abilities
+- Strong adaptability and fast learning capabilities
-- Passion for learning new technologies
-- Valuable experience from my previous career in sales
+- Valuable interpersonal skills and business acumen from a previous career in sales

 ## 🔍 Looking For

-- I am looking for a job in the tech industry.
-I wish to join a company that develops and maintains its own business solutions.
+- I am seeking a position in the tech industry, ideally within a company that develops and maintains its own business solutions.

 ## 📫 How to Reach Me